Surge Protection Devices are used for electric power supply networks

 The number of additional SPDs to be installed is determined by:

 - the distance separating sensitive loads to be protected from the incoming-end protection device.
 When the loads are located more than 30 meters away from the incoming-end protection device, it is necessary to provide for additional fine protection as close as possible to sensitive loads.
-The phenomena of wave reflection is increasing from 10 meters (see chapter 6.5)
+The phenomena of wave reflection are increasing from 10 meters (see chapter 6.5)

 - the risk of exposure.
 In the case of a very exposed site, the incoming-end SPD cannot ensure both a high flow of lightning current and a sufficiently low voltage protection level.
 In particular, a Type 1 SPD is generally accompanied by a Type 2 SPD.